David Jarolím

-David Jarolím ([ˈdavɪt ˈjaroliːm]; born 17 May 1979 in Čáslav) is a Czech former footballer and manager of Ústí nad Labem.
+David Jarolím ([ˈdavɪt ˈjaroliːm]; born 17 May 1979) is a Czech football manager and former player who most recently managed Ústí nad Labem.
 A central midfielder by position, Jarolím was known for his stamina, passing and technical skill.

 Club career

-Born in Caslav, Czechoslovakia, Jarolím began his professional career with SK Slavia Praha before transferring to German club FC Bayern Munich while still a teenager.
+Born in Čáslav, Czechoslovakia, Jarolím began his professional career with SK Slavia Praha before transferring to German club Bayern Munich while still a teenager.
 Although he spent three seasons with the German giants, from 1997 to 2000, he played in only one competitive match with the first team squad.

 Jarolím transferred to second division club 1.
 FC Nürnberg before the 2000–01 season, and played in nine matches during their promotion campaign.
 During the 2001–02 season, Jarolím established himself as a key player in the Nürnberg squad, attracting the attention of other top clubs.

 Following Nürnberg's relegation after the 2002–03 season, an agreement was reached for Jarolím's transfer to Hamburger SV at the close of the 2003–04 season.
 However, just before the close of the transfer window in September 2003, the deal was brought forward, allowing Jarolím to play for Hamburg during that season.
 Jarolím has been an important member of Hamburg's first team squad ever since.
 After Rafael van der Vaart joined Real Madrid, he took over as team captain.